 However, riders should spend a day or two riding in the Front Royal area.
 There are more than a few great riding roads and routes that will appeal to every motorcycle rider.
-Adventure bikers, you can check out the availability of roads in the Geroge Washington National Forest as some become open to motorcycles, there is even a Jeep “Trail of Honor” that will put your skills to the test.
+Adventure bikers, you can check out the availability of roads in the George Washington National Forest as some become open to motorcycles, there is even a Jeep “Trail of Honor” that will put your skills to the test.

 Fort Valley was first surveyed by George Washington in 1748.
 Washington would later make plans for Fort Valley to be his winter retreat, had the revolutionary army been defeated, as it has a lot of natural defensive features.

 Between the Revolutionary War and the Civil War, the valley was a major source of pig iron for the new nation.
-During the Civil War the mountains surrounding the valley served as observation post for the Confederate Army, overlooking multiple local battles.
+During the Civil War the mountains surrounding the valley served as observation posts for the Confederate Army, overlooking multiple local battles.

 Canyon Carving and Valley Riding

-Once you turn onto Fort Valley Road it just a few minutes before you are whipping your motorcycle through a tight canyon.
-Rock wall cliffs on one side and a sharp drop into creek on the other will keep you attention very tightly focused.
+Once you turn onto Fort Valley Road it is just a few minutes before you are whipping your motorcycle through a tight canyon.
+Rock wall cliffs on one side and a sharp drop into creek on the other will keep your attention very tightly focused.
 After a while, that canyon passage will open into a farming valley.

 But before long you are at the southern end of the valley where you will encounter an unmarked section of the road.
 This part of Fort Valley Road is a steep climb out of the valley through twists and tight hairpin curves.
 As soon as you crest the top of the mountain you will begin a just as steep drop to the bottom of the mountain.
 The views of the Shenandoah Valley as you descend can be quite awesome.